-- Factor IX dosing and costs were based on available representative doses of those drugs provided by the manufacturers of etranacogene dezaparvovec. - Bleed rates for etranacogene dezaparvovec were taken from the HOPE trial.9 Bleed rates for etranacogene dezaparvovec were taken from the HOPE trial.9 Available evidence on factor IX levels across time were used to consider the impact of declining efficacy across time for etranacogene dezaparvovec on bleed rates.
+- Factor IX dosing and costs were based on available representative doses and proportions of use of those drugs provided by the manufacturers of etranacogene dezaparvovec.
+Bleed rates for etranacogene dezaparvovec were taken from the HOPE trial.9 Available evidence on factor IX levels across time were used to consider the impact of declining efficacy across time for etranacogene dezaparvovec on bleed rates.
 Here projected factor activity levels below 5 IU/mL were assumed to lead to 5% of patients switching to factor IX and at levels below 1 IU/mL all patients switched to factor IX.
-When projected bleeds for etranacogene dezaparvovec are higher than the initial rates, the projected rates are used (see supplement for details). - Bleed rates for factor IX were also based on baseline data from the HOPE trial. - Etranacogene dezaparvovec was associated with a fixed utility gain of 0.03 per cycle as long as patients did not switch therapies based on data submitted by CSL Behring.
+When projected bleeds for etranacogene dezaparvovec are higher than the initial rates, the projected rates are used (see supplement for details). - Bleed rates for factor IX were also based on baseline data from the HOPE trial. - Etranacogene dezaparvovec was associated with a fixed utility gain of 0.03 per cycle as long as patients did not switch therapies based on data submitted by CSL Behring. - Steroid use in the first cycle is modeled using costs of prednisone and a disutility of 0.03.9